 The biggest hurdle to a conversion from a Firm to an LLP is the perceived risk that the partnership culture will be lost and result in damage to the practice’s competitive advantage and/or brand.

 In reality, an LLP is a hybrid of a Firm and a Company.
 The members of the LLP are taxed and governed by a mutual agreement in the same way as partners in a Firm are taxed and governed.
 The members of an LLP can make decisions and share profits in the same way as the partners in a Firm.
 The main difference is that the members of an LLP have a safety net of limited liability.
 However, there are a small number of exceptions to their limited liability and members are often still liable to the LLP for any wrongdoing or misconduct (as agents of the LLP and under the terms of the LLP agreement).

 In Firms with both a large number and different classes of partners (such as equity partners and fixed share or junior partners), with differing financial and voting rights, the Firm is likely to be governed like a Company (i.e. with day-to-day management decisions being taken by a small group of partners who form a management board, and promotion and profit sharing decisions being made by a remuneration committee).

 The difference in culture between a Firm and an LLP is usually minimal and the financial benefits of converting to an LLP often outweigh the issues relating to cost, culture and confidentiality.

-If you are interested in converting to an LLP or have any queries regarding LLPs and LLP conversions, please contact our experts in non-contentious partnership issues, Zulon Begum (Partner) and Wendy Chung (Senior Associate).
+If you are interested in converting to an LLP or have any queries regarding LLPs and LLP conversions, please contact our expert in non-contentious partnership issues, Zulon Begum (Partner).